MuriloUnten/steroid/README.md

 ghdl compilation on steroids

-Steroid compiles your vhdl project in the correct order of files using topological sorting.
+Steroid compiles your vhdl project in the correct file order using topological sorting.